OSUACM/Weekly_Events/Autumn 2020/2020-09-29/cyclicpalindromes_solution.md

 // no string works
 return false;
 ```
 -----------------------------------

-If the interviee succeeds within the time interview, you can challenge them to come up with a faster
+If the interviewee succeeds within the time interview, you can challenge them to come up with a faster
 solution.
 This is harder, though.
 Some our our smartest minds have been working on this problem, here
 are a few interesting ideas: